 Indoor photography can be a bit tricky, especially since flash is a no-go with newborns.
 That’s why natural light is extremely important for lifestyle newborn photography — that’s the essential element to create stunning images.

-Usually, parents want to have the session either in the nursery or in the master bedroom.
-Ask them to note the time when those rooms have the most natural light, and schedule your session based on that.
+Usually, parents want to have a session either in the nursery or in the master bedroom.
+Ask them to note the time when those rooms have the most natural light and schedule your session based on that.

 You can also ask the parents for the room in the house which has the most natural light, and use this as an alternative.

 A clean and uncluttered background makes so much difference to a shot.
 Doing a newborn photo session at home can often be tricky when the space is less than ideal, but keeping the background away from distractions is a good start.

 Remind the parents to put away cluttering objects such as bottles, alarm clocks, wires, or toys in the rooms that you’re going to have the session in.
 Make sure the dressers, nightstands, sofa, and coffee tables are free from clutter.